deviodigital/dispensary-age-verification/readme.txt

 4. All of the available customizer options in the Pro version

 == Changelog ==

+= 2.9.2 =
+*   Added 2 new helper functions for image width and height in `includes/age-verification-functions.php`
+*   Updated logo image width and height to fix CLS issues in `public/class-dispensary-age-verification-public.php`

 = 2.9.1 =
 *   Updated JS scripts to use a JS file instead of adding it as inline code to the footer in `public/class-dispensary-age-verification-public.php`